MirkMart/Lab_CompGeno/2023/7_OG.Inference_Phylogenomic/README.md

 We are going to use this latest file for a simple phylogenetic inference.

 First of all you need to modify the header of OG keeping only the species name.
 This step is necessary if you want to concatenate all genes in a single super-matrix.
-Headers of single copy OG should look something like:

 ```
 >SPECIE_NAME>
 ```

-Now we can perform single-gene alignment using [mafft](https://mafft.cbrc.jp/alignment/server/) in AUTO mode.
+Now we can perform single-gene alignments using [mafft](https://mafft.cbrc.jp/alignment/server/) in AUTO mode.

 ```
 mafft --auto --anysymbol <FASTA_FILE> > <OUTPUT_FILE>
 ```

-**SUGGESTION:** Since we will likely have hundreds of genes, try to use a ```for``` cycle.
+**SUGGESTION:** Since you will likely have hundreds of genes, try to use a ```for``` cycle.

 Usually when working with alignments is a good idea to remove gappy position and/or unalignable regions.
 This step could not only improve species-tree inference but also speed up analyses.
 For this task we are using [Trimal](http://trimal.cgenomics.org/trimal).